-As we all during this coronavirus pandemic, it’s understandable that some of us might be feeling a little stir crazy.
+As we all wait out the quarantine during this coronavirus pandemic, it’s understandable that some of us might be feeling a little stir crazy.
 Being stuck at home with family or roommates can bring its own set of problems—but luckily there’s the oldest solution in the books.
 Board games!

 Perfect for families, this game requires 2 to 8 players.
 With a simple ruleset, this game has a playtime of around 30 to 45 minutes.
 Each player becomes a spy for their given country, and while trying to keep their own identity secret, players attempt to suss out the identities of their opponents, all while completing missions with code books, disguises, and keys and passwords.
 Spy Alley is a great game that utilizes deduction, body language, and logic.